 The NASA Artemis Program plans to return humans to the Moon to stay.
-Extended human stays on the Moon will require substantial resources to sustain human presence over the long-term, requiring continuous supplies delivered from the Earth.
-However, if some of the resources were indigenously available, substantial logistical complexity and costs could be saved by "living off the land", wherever possible.
+Extended human stays on the Moon will require substantial resources to sustain human presence, requiring continuous supplies delivered from the Earth.
+However, if some of the resources were indigenously available, Earth logistical requirements could be substantially reduced by "living off the land" with in-situ lunar resources.

-The LCROSS, LRO and other missions have confirmed the presence of resources such as volatiles in polar regions, so the next step is to understand the scientific nature and physical distribution of those candidate resources.
+The LCROSS, LRO and other missions have confirmed the presence of lunar resources such as volatiles in polar regions.
+The next step is to understand the scientific nature and physical distribution of those candidate resources, as well as how the water got there and why it is still there.
 Those local volatiles could be processed into propellants and human life-supporting needs, reducing risk of maintaining a permanent human presence on the Moon.